ScottMGustafson/chord_finder/README.md

 # Chord Finder

 Python Script to generate all possible chords from specified scale.
 Possible chord definitions and scale definitions are specified in `chord_config.yml`

-run as a shell script like:
+Run the script in the shell like:

 ```
 $ python chord_finder.py <pitch> <mode_name>